Creighton Preparatory School: Academics

 Creighton Prep's overarching model for education is based around the Jesuit values of faith, scholarship, leadership and service.
 Priorities include "cura personalis" or "care for the whole person," Magis, Men and Women for Others, Leadership, and Diversity.
 This is further expanded upon by Prep's "Graduate at Graduation" (Grad at Grad), which describes the qualities a student at Creighton Prep is expected to develop.
 The "Grad at Grad" is universally subscribed to by all Jesuit High schools.
 The "Grad at Grad" profile outlines five character qualities Jesuit high schools aim to instill in their students by the time of the graduation: Open to Growth, Religious, Loving, Intellectually Competent, and Committed to Doing Justice.
 Creighton Prep has won the U.S. Department of Education Blue Ribbon Award for Academic Excellence twice (1986-1987).

 Classes are structured into block scheduling with specific classes taking place on respectively assigned days.
 These include A, B, and C day schedules with their own designated classes.
 Creighton Prep does not employ a traditional study hall, rather it uses a municipal class period, referred to as "Community Period", for study hall, masses, and other school activities.
 Admittance to Creighton Prep is determined by an annual entrance exam held in January.

-Creighton Prep has been accredited as a college preparatory school by: